 How to get rid of Squirrels

 In the UK there are two types of squirrels that are normally found: The Red Squirrel, whose numbers have decreased rapidly in recent decades since the Grey Squirrel was introduced in the late 1800’s as a fashionable addition to large country estates.
-These grey coloured mammals were larger than our native Red Squirrel and they produced more young and soon they out-numbered Red Squirrels which are more timid and may now be seen in in woodland and countryside areas but it is Grey Squirrels that are more intrusive in and around human habitats and urban areas and are classed as rodents.
+These grey coloured mammals were larger than the native Red Squirrel and they produced more young and soon they out-numbered Red Squirrels which are more timid and now may be seen only in woodland and countryside areas.
+It is the Grey Squirrels that are more intrusive in and around human habitats and urban areas and they are classed as rodents.